hoodiecrow/ConsTcl/README.md

 Then, parsing and evaluation and writing goes on in the background and the internal representations of expressions and values are hidden.

-Anyway, this is how it really looks, `::oo::Obj491` was just the head of the list.
+Anyway, here is how it really looks like. `::oo::Obj491` was just the head of the list.

 ![intreplist](/images/intreplist.png)